pubnub/rust/README.md

 * [API reference for Rust](https://www.pubnub.com/docs/sdks/rust)
 * [Rust docs](https://www.docs.rs/pubnub/latest/pubnub)

-## WASM support
+## Wasm support

-The `pubnub` crate is compatible with WASM.
-You can use it in your WASM project.
+The `pubnub` crate is compatible with WebAssembly.
+You can use it in your Wasm project.

 ## `no_std` support